A Mega Guide to Belts: 2025 Update

 Congrats!
 You're ready to grade for black belt!
 Amazing.

 While a true "Shodan" black belt is an internationally recognized rank, and can only be achieved by a student aged 18+, we are aware that some kids train from the time they are small, and may hit all of the milestones for black belt prior to age 18.
-Because of this, there are multiple sorts of black belt to aim for.
+Read on for info on that.

 Here is a list of all the black belts someone may achieve.